openneuropet/PET2BIDS/spreadsheet_conversion/Readme.md

 ## Spreadsheet

-You can use the [template](https://github.com/openneuropet/BIDS-converter/blob/main/Metadata_in/metadata_excel_template.xlsx) to prepare the metadata.
+You can use the [single-subject template](https://github.com/openneuropet/PET2BIDS/raw/refs/heads/main/spreadsheet_conversion/single_subject_sheet/subject_metadata_template.xlsx) to prepare the metadata.
 Note that new/old excel (.xlsx .xls) or open format (.ods) can be used.
+For reference, here is an [example spreadsheet](https://github.com/openneuropet/PET2BIDS/raw/refs/heads/main/spreadsheet_conversion/single_subject_sheet/subject_metadata_example.xlsx)

 The example files, show the excel file and the resulting conversion as json.